 To date Pennon's built a good record as a water business and while the next regulatory cycle is set to be tougher, we see no reason why this shouldn't continue.
 Rigid cost control has helped generate some of the best regulated returns in the sector, while service levels have been good enough to earn rewards from Ofwat.

-Pennon is in an interesting position at the moment.
+Pennon is in an interesting position, and it's worth remembering that the excess cash on the balance sheet will be distorting the valuation somewhat.
 The core water business is in a good place and the business has plenty of cash on hand after selling Viridor.
 The dividend should therefore be secure for the immediate future, although nothing is guaranteed.
 However, it's difficult to take a strong view until we know what Pennon's doing with the sale proceeds.
 Smart investments could provide a growing dividend going forward, but they'll have to be judged when we know about them.

 Pennon key facts